CDSP-SCPO/site-DIME-SHS/content/projet/bilan.en.md

   - 2018: beQuali teaching kits
 {{< /longdesc >}}

-## Distribution
-120 projects deposited/92 selected

 # Evaluation of the facility

-DAs part of its monitoring role, in 2017 – after 6 years of operation – the National Research Agency, which oversees the facility, commissioned a detailed analysis of the practices and results of the project by an independent international jury.
-The report delivers a broadly positive assessment of the instruments, in particular their success in meeting most of their targets.
-The report notes : _“One is impressed by the achievements of each of the three components of the DIME project”_.
-It also concludes _“Overall, the three components of the DIME-SHS project are well on the way of reaching the initial targets of the project.
-The evaluation of each of these three components of the project is positive.”_

 {{< sidebar >}}
 <a href="/docs/AssesmentOutlookDIME2014.pdf" target="_blank">Assesment and outlook 2011-2014</a><br>
 <a href="/docs/AssesmentOutlookDIME2014-2017.pdf" target="_blank">Assesment and outlook 2014-2017</a><br>
 {{< /sidebar >}}

+As part of its monitoring role, in 2017 – after 6 years of operation – the National Research Agency, which oversees the facility, commissioned a detailed analysis of the practices and results of the project by an independent international jury.
+The report delivered a broadly positive assessment of the instruments, in particular their success in meeting most of their targets.
+The report notes : _“One is impressed by the achievements of each of the three components of the DIME project”_.
+It also concludes _“Overall, the three components of the DIME-SHS project are well on the way of reaching the initial targets of the project.
+The evaluation of each of these three components of the project is positive.”_

-The report nevertheless stresses a major risk, the termination of the main source of funding at the end of 2019, and specifies that the continuance of the project requires that _“the main source of sustainability remains institutional support”_ for the future.
-Indeed, since it is difficult to imagine a main source of funding other than institutional, the end of these subsidies could threaten the continuity of the services provided by DIME-SHS.
+The report nevertheless stressed a major risk, the termination of the main source of funding at the end of 2019.
+It specified that the continuance of the project was requiring that _“the main source of sustainability remains institutional support”_ for the future.
+Indeed, since it was difficult to imagine a main source of funding other than institutional, the end of these subsidies could threaten the continuity of the services provided by DIME-SHS.

-The report also proposes avenues for development and improvement in the final phase of the project.
-In particular, it emphasises:
+The report has also propose avenues for development and improvement in the final phase of the project.
+In particular, it emphasised:

 -	The need to diversify funding sources,
 -	The need to reinforce the scientific impact of the infrastructure,